sern-handler/website/docs/guide-en/walkthrough/plugins.md

   stop: () => Err<void>;
 }
 ```
-An instance of the above object is passed into every plugin. <br>
+An instance of the above object is passed into every plugin. <br />
-This controls whether a module is stored into sern. <br>
+This controls whether a module is stored into sern. <br />
 Typescript:
 ```typescript
 export function inDir(dir : string) : CommandPlugin<CommandType.Both> {